Working for the Weald & Downland Living Museum

 - What does good customer service mean to you?

-N.B: The Museum is in a rural location near Singleton, served by a bus service (number 60).
+N.B: The museum is in a rural location near Singleton, served by a bus service (number 60).
 Free staff parking is also available.

-Closing date: 12 April 2026 (midnight)
+Closing date: Sunday 7th June 2026

 Volunteering Vacancies